 As a platform, Facebook allows brands to maximize their ability to advertise in unique and engaging ways with their consumers.
 In 2018, the network rolled out new features such as Facebook Story Ads, Augmented Reality Ads, and Playable Ads, which provided new opportunities for the brands to deliver their messages to target audiences.

-According to We Are Social and Hootsuite’s Digital Global Report 2019, video-sharing website YouTube has a 73% penetration rate in Hong Kong.
-Wu Yiwa, head of Google’s sales business in Hong Kong, stated that the YouTube community in the region had grown rapidly.
-The area now boasts around 700,000 local channels and the duration of creators’ film hours has a year-on-year increase of 55%.
+According to We Are Social and Hootsuite’s Digital Global Report 2020, video-sharing website YouTube has a 81% penetration rate in Hong Kong.
+Wu Yiwa, head of Google’s sales business in Hong Kong, had previously stated that the YouTube community in the region is growing rapidly.
+The area now boasts around hundreds of thousands of unique local channels and the duration of creators’ film hours has seen a constant year-on-year increase.
 She also pointed out that the short films created by Hong Kong YouTubers have been successfully developed to the international audience and can attract interest overseas.

 In 2018, Instagram launched several revolutionary changes, particularly the augmentation of Instagram Stories and the emergence of IGTV.
 The introduction of new features such as super-zoom effects, video chat, and verified badges, motivated creative users, and encouraged more brands to use the platform.